oliviacarino/IoT/README.md

 ## ESP01s OpenMV

-This project involves using a breadboard kit with an OpenMV H7 R1 camera module and ESP01s to provide an internet conenction.
-The folder contains setup instructions, code samples, and example applications.
+This project provides an internet connection to the OpenMV H7 R1 Camera module using an ESP01s.
+The folder contains prototype setup instructions, code samples, and example applications.

 [Go to Breadboard Kit with OpenMV Cam](./Breadboard-Kit-with-OpenMV-Cam)